-2.3 MAGAZINE ARTICLE
+2.3 NEWSPAPER ARTICLE

-An article for Teen Mag
+An article for a community newspaper.

-- The article must have a suitable heading. - Paragraphs should not be too long. - The article must provide suggestions to the reader on how teenagers can cope with teenage life in the 21st century. - The style should be personal, speaking directly to the reader. - The article should be stimulating to the reader. - The language may be formal/informal.
+- The article must have a suitable heading. - Paragraphs should not be too long. - The style should be personal, addressing the reader. - The language may be formal. - The article should be stimulating to the reader/encourage the reader to recycle. - The article must provide the reader with suggestions on how residents can recycle at home.

-2.4 SPEECH
+2.4 FORMAL LETTER